Katakana: Ainu

 Katakana is commonly used by Japanese linguists to write the Ainu language.
 In Ainu katakana usage, the consonant that comes at the end of a syllable is represented by a small version of a katakana that corresponds to that final consonant followed by a vowel (for details of which vowel, please see the table at Ainu language § Special katakana for the Ainu language).
 For instance, the Ainu word up is represented by ウㇷ゚ (ウプ [u followed by small pu]).
 Ainu also uses three handakuten modified katakana: セ゚ ([tse]) and either ツ゚ or ト゚ ([tu̜]).
 In Unicode, the Katakana Phonetic Extensions block (U+31F0–U+31FF) exists for Ainu language support.
 These characters are used for the Ainu language only.

 Taiwanese

-Taiwanese kana (タイ ヲァヌ ギイ カア ビェン) is a katakana-based writing system once used to write Holo Taiwanese, when Taiwan was under Japanese control.
-It functioned as a phonetic guide for Chinese characters, much like furigana in Japanese or Zhùyīn fúhào in Chinese.
+Taiwanese kana (タイ ヲァヌ ギイ カア ビェン) is a katakana-based writing system once used to write Taiwanese Hokkien while Taiwan was under Japanese rule.
+It functioned as a phonetic guide for Chinese characters, much like furigana in Japanese or pinyin in Mandarin.
 There were similar systems for other languages in Taiwan as well, including Hakka and Formosan languages.

-Unlike Japanese or Ainu, Taiwanese kana are used similarly to the zhùyīn fúhào characters, with kana serving as initials, vowel medials and consonant finals, marked with tonal marks.
+Unlike Japanese or Ainu, Taiwanese kana uses a methodology similar to bopomofo, with kana serving as initials, vowel medials and consonant finals, marked with tonal marks.
 A dot below the initial kana represents aspirated consonants, and チ, ツ, サ, セ, ソ, ウ and オ with a superpositional bar represent sounds found only in Taiwanese.